devsurajrai/cash-register-manager/Readme.md

 # Cash Register Manager

-This is a practice question which handles the cash exchanges.
-The customer hands over the cash and this program tells how many coins (minimum) should be returned to the customer equavalent to his balance.
+This is a simple app to ease up the cash exchange.
 ## This app is a CLI App as well as a WEB APP

 ## Try it live(CLI): https://replit.com/@SurajRai4/cashRegisterManager?embed=1&output=1